ruiiu/DROC_Variance_Formula/README.md

-Variance formulas of diagonal covariance matrices of Gaussian Mixtures for constructing the true noise distribution for the paper Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise
+Variance formulas of diagonal covariance matrices of Gaussian Mixtures for constructing the true noise distribution for the paper [Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise](https://arxiv.org/pdf/2303.02293) published on IROS.